jsantos984/Client_Sever/README.md

-The following readme file summarises the client-to-server communication created as part of the group project for the summartive assessment of CSCK541 Software Development in Practice January 2024 C.
+The following readme file summarises the client-to-server communication created as part of the group project for the summative assessment of CSCK541 Software Development in Practice January 2024 C.

 ### ***Index***